vzhang90/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
-***The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.***
+***The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch***

 1) A `total_summary` dataframe using the <code>summarize()</code> function to obtain the mean, median, variance, & standard deviation of the suspension coil's PSI column shown below: